raphaelladinig/nvim-projectmanager/README.md

 ## ToDo

 - finish doc
-- add load Template feature
-- Telescope Integration
+- Rework select Project to use Telescope